Kasymovv/RemezTG/README.md

 2. All Devices need to connect with Database

 3. Bot can help with basic questions, like a choose devices or differences

+### To-do list

+1. Make DB for addresses
+2. Make DB for shop
+3. Make DB for services in cities.